botpress/documentation-v12/docs/pro/pipeline.md

 }
 ```

 At the moment, only the current_stage will be interesting for you.
-We will learn more on `stage_request` in the [available hooks section](#available-hooks)
+We will learn more on `stage_request` in the available hooks section below.

 ## Usage